Table of Contents

 Anyone using the library internet or WiFi access is required to review and agree to the library’s Internet Use Agreement before using the internet or WiFi.

-The Mercer County Library System supports the interpretation of the American Library Association’s Access to Electronic Information, Services, and Networks; an Interpretation of the Library Bill of Rights, which can be found in Attachment B, Library Bill of Rights.
+The Mercer County Library System supports the interpretation of the American Library Association’s Access to Digital Resources and Services: An Interpretation of the Library Bill of Rights, which can be found in the Library Bill of Rights.

 A. Accuracy and Availability of Information